-Last updated 18 January 2022 - update to base rate example
+Last updated 23rd March 2023 - update to interest rates in base rate example

 Since 1 June 2019, landlords and agents have been unable to charge a number of fees in England for new tenancies signed on or after that date.
 As of 1 June 2020, this ban on fees has extended to include most existing tenancies as well.

 The tenant fees ban is wide ranging and bars most fees from being charged.
 Landlords and agents will only be able to charge for payments defined as permitted in the legislation.